kids-first/kf-developer-handbook/docs/guides/pull_requests.rst

 ---------

 Reviewers should be requested for feedback on a pull request.
-According to the :ref:`Anatomy of a Repository`, there should be a status check in place for all repositories that requires at least one reviewer to give an approval to the pull request.
+According to the :ref:`development/repositories:The Anatomy of a Repository`, there should be a status check in place for all repositories that requires at least one reviewer to give an approval to the pull request.

 Assignees
 ---------